 - Book in early and state clearly what you want the contractor to do.
-For example, do you want mowing and baling, or baling only, or the whole job done including putting it in your hayshed?
+For example, do you want mowing and baling, or baling only, or the whole job was done including putting it in your hayshed?

-- Once in the system don't try to jump the queue.
+- Once in the system, don't try to jump the queue.
 Contractors know that all their customers want their hay in "yesterday" so they can go to the beach for Christmas.

-- If the contractor is to do the whole job, trust his judgement about the readiness of the crop.
+- If the contractor is to do the whole job, trust his judgment about the readiness of the crop.
 But remember he isn't God and can't control the weather.
 Sometimes the sky opens up when you least expect it and the hay will get wet.
 That’s not the contractor’s fault.

 - Use your biggest paddocks if possible and make sure that they are free of hidden junk.
 The baler is very allergic to snig chains, electric fence standards, abandoned wire, harrows, etc.